marwahaha/moodle-format_tabbedtopics/README.md

 ------------------------
 When the 1st tab for a module is shown another tab - called "Module Content" by default - will show as well.
 This tab is different from other tabs in two ways:
 - It always contains all those topics that are not assigned to any other tab
-- and it stays in its place as the first (leftmost) tab (but may be invisible!)
+- and it stays in its place as the first (leftmost) tab (but may be hidden or invisible!)

 Renaming and swapping tabs
 ------------------------